An interview with Alliance members Jess, Anastasia, and Bob Lawhead

 Anastasia noted, “some people look to religious communities [to connect people with disabilities with community], but there are other communities that we can look to,” she suggested that people “find those that are open and connected to lots of different people.”
 Jess has a network of friends with and without disabilities.
 It has been valuable that he has a community of friends with different identities, such as being connected to the LGBTQPIA community.

-Overcoming challenges with Self-Direction
+Overcoming challenges to self-direction

 Jess’s parents Anastasia and Bob shared that having many formal and informal support relationships is important because self-direction require “intentional facilitation and “stick to-it-edness.”
 Jess needs various types of support throughout the entire day and evening.
 However, the Medicaid Waiver does not fully cover his living and service costs.